hokiegeek2/slurm-cloud-integration/README.md

 ## Background

-The slurm-cloud-integration project contains Dockerfiles, config files, and deployment/config content designed to enable the protyping and delivery of capabilities that integrate the Kubernetes and Slurm-HPC ecosystems
+The slurm-cloud-integration project contains Dockerfiles, config files, python scripts, and deployment/config content designed to enable protoyping and delivery of capabilities that integrate the Kubernetes and Slurm-HPC ecosystems

+## Slurm Docker Images

-The combination of the slurm-jupyter-docker and slurm-single-node Dockerfiles are based upon the excellent work by [Rodrigo Ancavil](https://medium.com/analytics-vidhya/slurm-cluster-with-docker-9f242deee601).
+The combination of the slurm-single-node, slurm-client and slurm-jupyter-docker Dockerfiles are based upon the excellent work by [Rodrigo Ancavil](https://medium.com/analytics-vidhya/slurm-cluster-with-docker-9f242deee601).

-## slurm-single-node: full stack, single-node Slurm in Docker
+### slurm-single-node: full stack, single-node Slurm in Docker

 The [slurm-single-node](https://github.com/hokiegeek2/slurm-cloud-integration/blob/master/src/docker/slurm-single-node) Dockerfile delivers an image that enables integration testing with a full Slurm stack w/ one worker (slurmd) node.
 This Dockerfile is based upon this excellent [example](https://blog.llandsmeer.com/tech/2020/03/02/slurm-single-instance.html) written by Lennart Landsmeer.